Francisco Nicholson

 Francisco Nicholson (1938 – 2016) was a Portuguese actor, director, playwright, songwriter and screenwriter.
 He was a co-founder of the Teatro Ádóque theatre cooperative.
 He wrote, directed, and acted in revues and was a writer of television soap operas, among many other accomplishments.

 Early life

 Francisco António de Vasconcelos Nicholson was born on 26 June 1938, the son of John Francis Quintela Nicholson, who was born in Southsea, in Hampshire, England and his wife Maria Alice de Vasconcelos Marques.
-His father had an English father and a Portuguese wife.
+His father had an English father and a Portuguese mother.
 Coming from an artistic family, Nicholson started doing theatrical performances at the age of 14 while attending the prestigious Camões Secondary School in the Portuguese capital of Lisbon.
 On the strength of this he was invited to join a theatre group of other young artists.
 Facing opposition from his parents regarding his choice of a theatrical career he trained to join the Merchant Navy, but was clearly unsuited for this.
 He then studied drama in Paris at the Charles Dullin Academy, together with French actors such as Jean Vilar, Georges Wilson, and Gérard Philipe.